Back to Blog

 Real-World Cost Comparison

 Day trader scenario: A day trader needs real-time Level 2 data, options chains, and fast news.
-On Godel Terminal, that's $82.60/month with the NEWUSER code — everything included.
-On Koyfin, even the $79/month Premium plan doesn't include real-time intraday data, Level 2 depth, or options chains.
+On Godel Terminal that's $82.60/month with the NEWUSER code — everything included.
+On Koyfin, even the Premium plan doesn't provide real-time Level 2 depth-of-book or options chains.
 For active trading, Koyfin simply isn't built for the job.

-Fundamental investor scenario: A value investor wants to screen 100,000+ stocks, read earnings transcripts, and track analyst estimates.
+Fundamental investor scenario: A value investor wants to screen the market broadly, read earnings transcripts, and track analyst estimates.
 Koyfin Plus at $39/month covers this comprehensively.
-Godel Terminal's FA and ANR commands provide financial statements and analyst data, but lack Koyfin's 5,900+ screening filters and transcript library.
+Godel Terminal provides financial statements and analyst data as part of its workspace, but it doesn't match Koyfin's screening depth or transcript library.

 Try Godel Terminal Risk-Free

-Get real-time Level 2 data, institutional news, and 150+ charting indicators.
-Save 30% with code NEWUSER plus a 14-day free trial.
+Get real-time Level 2 data for US equities, institutional news, and TradingView-powered charting.
+Save 30% with code NEWUSER, plus a 14-day free trial.

 Start Free Trial